AntonKueltz/project-euler/README.md

 project-euler
 =============

-Solutions (Python) for Project Euler problems.
-All code is my own.

-Some solutions were developed by referencing number theory topics on Wikipedia.
+Solutions are written mostly in Python, some C when I really need the performance.
+The Haskell solutions are purely for fun and approaching the problems with a different programming paradigm.
+Some of the resources used to assist with solution development include Wikipedia, OEIS, and various papers on mathematical topics.
+Generally these resources are used only to optimize the program to run efficiently and if possible I try to avoid them.

-All solutions run on a laptop i5 @2.4ghz in under a minute.
+All solutions run on a [somewhat old] laptop i5 @2.4ghz in under a minute.